Working in the UK – for Overseas Applicants

-Despite the Brexit vote issues at present the UK employment market is buoyant and attracts large amounts of foreign nationals / overseas applicants applying for jobs.
-If you wish to work in the UK, it is essential to show you can communicate effectively verbally and in written form.
-Your CV is the best opportunity to demonstrate that.
+Despite the ongoing Brexit situation, the UK employment market attracts large amounts of non-UK nationals / applying for jobs.
+To work in the UK, it is essential you can communicate effectively verbally and in written form.
+Your CV / Resume or LinkedIn Profile is the best opportunity to demonstrate that.
 Should it be badly written or designed your chances of selection for an interview will be greatly reduced or minimal.

 Useful Information before applying for jobs in the UK

 At present unless an EU national passport holder in order to work within the UK you need to hold a valid work permit or visa.
 You can obtain a work permit from your local British Embassy/High Commission.
-There are a number of different options to consider when applying for a UK visa the main ones are detailed below.
+There are several different options to consider when applying for a UK visa the main ones are detailed below.

 Before starting to look for a job in the UK, make sure that you are legally entitled to work here.
 It is also worth checking whether your visa restricts the number of hours per week you are entitled to work.
 Do not work illegally in the UK.
 If you are caught you risk being deported and may find it difficult to travel abroad or be unable to obtain a future visa for the UK.

 For the most up to date information on obtaining a UK visa take a look at the UK Border Agency website